 For those who desire to become Orthodox Christians and members of our parish, Fr.
-Wilbur provides times of instruction during various times of the Church year, and is always available for questions about entering into the communion of the Orthodox Church.
+Wilbur provides times of instruction during various times of the Church year.
+He is always available for questions about entering into the communion of the Orthodox Church.

 See the Confession page for more information.

 Part of becoming a member of God’s church community is tithing as an act of worship and support of the ministry of God’s church.
-The tithe is a giving of 10% of our income as an offering to the Lord, which was first revealed in Genesis 14, when Moses tithes to the High Priest Melchizedek.
-From there it has a long history as part of Israel and the Church’s life in the world.
+The tithe is a giving of 10% of our income as an offering to the Lord, which was first revealed in Genesis 14:20, when Abram tithed to the High Priest Melchizedek.
+From that point onward, the tithe has had a long history in the life of the people of Israel as well as the Church’s life in the world.

 For Holy Transfiguration families and individuals who would like to tithe online, we are now offering the option of giving through Paypal: